Frequently Asked Questions

 How long is the MLT program?

-The MLT program can be completed within two (2) years if starting with no pre-requisite classwork completed.
+The MLT program can be completed within two (2) years if starting with no pre-requisite courses completed.
 Students take the general education coursework the first year.
-MLT coursework begins in the fall semester.
-The MLT portion of the program lasts three (semesters) and is intensive.
-Students will not be able to work a day job Monday through Friday.
+MLT Program courses begin in the fall semester.
+The MLT portion of the program lasts three semesters (Fall, Spring, Summer) and is intensive.

 How much time outside of class is required to be successful?

 Because a great deal of material is covered in a short period of time, students must be focused and dedicated.
-To be successful, students should study two (2) hours for every one-hour of class.
-We urge students to take advantage of this short, intense program of study.
-A host of useful skills will be learned.
+To be successful, students should study two (2) hours for every one hour of class.
+We urge students to be organized and plan around work and home schedules in order to maximize your success in the program.

 How do clinical placements work?

-The MLT Program Coordinator will make every attempt to match a student with a clinical site that is conveniently located near their home or one that the student prefers.
+The MLT Program Clinical Coordinator will make every attempt to match a student with a clinical site that is conveniently located near their home (within an hours’ drive) or one that the student prefers if alternative living arrangements are available.
 Students are responsible for transportation to and from their clinical sites.
+Clinical rotations are not guaranteed in your area each year for the amount of students we have apply, so competition for clinical space is probable.

 If accepted, what are the additional requirements are needed before the student begins the program?

-- DTap or TDap vaccine within the last 10 years
+- Tetanus Diphtheria (Td) or (Tdap) within the last 10 years